No Way Out (1950 film)

-No Way Out is a 1950 American film noir directed by Joseph L. Mankiewicz, and starring Richard Widmark, Linda Darnell, Sidney Poitier, and Stephen McNally, who portrays a doctor tending to slum residents whose ethics are tested when confronted with racism, personified by Widmark as hateful robber Ray Biddle.
+No Way Out is a 1950 American crime drama film noir directed by Joseph L. Mankiewicz and starring Sidney Poitier in his film debut, alongside Richard Widmark, Linda Darnell and Stephen McNally.
+The film centers on an African American doctor who confronts the racism of a poor slum after he treats a racist white criminal.

 No Way Out was controversial in its "graphic representation of racial violence" in what director Mankiewicz termed "the absolute blood and guts of Negro hating."
-The film marked the feature-acting debuts of Poitier and Mildred Joanne Smith.
+The film marked the feature-acting debuts of Poitier, Mildred Joanne Smith, and Ossie Davis.

 Mankiewicz and Lesser Samuels were also nominated for Best Story and Screenplay at the 23rd Academy Awards, losing to Charles Brackett, Billy Wilder, and D. M. Marshman Jr. for Sunset Boulevard.

 Plot

 Dr. Luther Brooks is the first African-American doctor at the urban county hospital where he trained.
 Despite assurances from his mentor, chief resident Dr. Dan Wharton, Brooks sometimes lacks confidence in his own skills.
 Brooks is working at the hospital's prison ward when Johnny and Ray Biddle, brothers who were both shot in the leg while attempting a robbery, are brought in for treatment.
 Johnny's symptoms, such as disorientation and dilated pupils, worry Luther.
 The bigoted Ray bombards Luther with racist slurs as he tries to treat them.

 Concerned that Johnny has a brain tumor, Luther administers a spinal tap, but Johnny dies during the procedure.
 Ray, who believes that Johnny was only suffering from a gunshot to the leg, accuses Luther of killing him, and promises revenge.
 Luther consults with Wharton, who believes Luther followed the right course of treatment, but concedes the diagnosis may have been incorrect.

 To determine whether his treatment was correct, Luther requests an autopsy of Johnny, but Ray refuses to consent; he does not want his brother's body "cut up".
 The head of the hospital also denies the autopsy request, because he fears that a scandal involving their only black doctor could endanger funding.

 Luther and Wharton visit Johnny's widow, Edie Johnson, seeking her help in getting an autopsy.
 Edie grew up with the Biddles in the city's poor, white Beaver Canal district, where racism is prevalent; she refuses to help them, but the conflicted Edie later visits Ray in the prison ward to ask why he will not approve the autopsy.
 Ray tells her that Johnny would still be alive if he would have had a white doctor, and that Wharton and Luther only want the autopsy so they can cover up the truth about Johnny's death.
 Ray convinces Edie that the doctors are attempting to play her for a "chump", and that she should tell Beaver Canal club owner Rocky Miller about the circumstances surrounding Johnny's death.
 Accompanied by Ray's deaf-mute other brother George, Edie does this, and Rocky and his pals plan to attack the black section of town.